 - > meets the eligibility criteria (see Section 3) - > proposes new initiatives and does not seek funds to support applicant's existing services unless the applicant can demonstrate additional outcomes - > will not be duplicative of ongoing projects/initiatives - > includes a financial proposal with itemised budget for the entire duration of the project - > provides all information required by the application format.

-In the instance of an incomplete application, Skills Canberra will contact the applicant requesting the required information be provided within two working days.
 Applications that pass the Compliance Check will be shortlisted for assessment by the Evaluation Panel.

 Assessment by Evaluation Panel